 Next Meeting Dates and Times:

-All meetings will be held in the Hearing Room at the Superior Court of Douglas County Building, 203 S Rainier St, Waterville, WA 98858
+Tuesday April 16th, 2019 from 6-8pm in the Hearing Room at the Superior Court of Douglas County Building 203 S Rainier St, Waterville, WA 98858.

 All meetings are open to the public and participation is encouraged!